Katie10sfeldt/githubTest/javascript.md

 - What this means is if I assign a value to a variable as a string instead of a number, and compare that variable to a number, it will return false, as the types are not the same.
   - For example if `var x = "5"` and I use the comparison operator `x === 5` the return will be false, since a string is not the same as an integer.

+## Day 14 - Logical Operators

+Used to check if multiple conditions are true.

+- `&&` stands for and.
+A variable must meet both conditions.
+[See here line 43](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/hello-world.js) for an example.
+- `||` stands for or.
+A variable must be true in either of the two conditions.
+[See here line](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/hello-world.js) for an example.

+For either of the logical operators, you can have more than two conditions.
+You can have as many as you would like.